- Expect to Wait on Your Disability Benefits Decision After You Apply

 When you can no longer work and have no other source of income, you can quickly find yourself in a financial crisis.
-The sooner you file your benefits claim, the more quickly you get the process started to get the benefits you need and deserve.
-Even if the Social Security Administration approves you based on your initial application, that initial decision can take months or longer.
+SSD benefits can help lessen the impact of being out of work, so the sooner you file your disability claim, the quicker you get the process started to get the benefits you need and deserve.

 Denials Are Common

-This is the main reason we recommend filing your claim as soon as possible.
+Our disability attorneys recommend filing your claim as soon as possible.
 We know it can be difficult to make ends meet when you cannot work.
-Getting the Social Security Administration to approve your claim as quickly as possible is vital for many of our clients.
+Getting the Social Security Administration to approve your claim as quickly as possible is vital.

-If your doctor diagnosed you with a permanent or long-term impairment (meaning it will likely last at least a year or is terminal in nature), you may be eligible for disability.
+If your doctor diagnosed you with a permanent or long-term medical condition (meaning it will likely last at least a year or is terminal in nature), you may be eligible for disability.
 You can apply when:

 - You can no longer work; or

 - You can work but cannot maintain substantial gainful activity

 In other words, you don’t have to be entirely out of work to seek benefits.
 Substantial gainful activity has income limits that change each year, so as long as you earn below that limit, you can qualify.
 Don’t wait until you’re already struggling financially to apply.